-You will need to find a recipient for your ticket (we recommend advertising you ticket on the relevant event Facebook page) and you will need to arrange for the transfer of payment for the ticket between yourselves.
+You will need to find a recipient for your ticket (we recommend advertising you ticket on the Hurly Burly event Facebook page) and you will need to arrange for the transfer of payment for the ticket between yourselves.
 You are responsible for making sure the recipient is aware of all of the terms of the ticket, including any fundraising or volunteer commitments included within the ticket.

 If the event is cancelled by The Outdoor Swimming Society:

 No refunds are given if we have to cancel or curtail the event due to adverse weather, pollution, government orders or other factors outside of our control.

 The OSS has a robust attitude to both safety and risk and works with an extremely professional water safety crew to ensure that the event will run if it is safe to do so.
 In the unlikely event we have to cancel on the event day or immediately before the event due to, for example, storms, lightning, or heavy rain that impedes the view of the safety team then you will not be offered a refund or a deferred entry to the next year’s event.
 At this point, everything will be in place for the event to take place and most, if not all, event expenses will have been incurred.

 The OSS does not hold cancellation insurance to cover this eventuality as insurance of this nature is extremely expensive and would not cover all costs incurred by the event.

 Please see our Event Terms and Conditions for more information.

 Swimmers are free to raise money for any charity (or none), and we are delighted to partner with Level Water once again as our primary event partner charity.